dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 ## External Database SSL Certificate Import

 The following steps are the mandatory to run prior to creating the ECS platform.
-This allows CDW to establish SSL connection with the external database using the database's certificate to be stored inside the CM's truststore.
+This allows CDW to establish SSL connection with the external database using the database's certificate inside the CM's truststore.

 1. Retrieve the keystore password from one of the CDP Base master hosts.